 The cast of regulars appearing in Season One of the Netflix adaptation of the “Bridgerton” series based on Julia Quinn’s best-selling novels has been announced.
-As Daphne Bridgerton and Simon Basset, Phoebe Dynevor and Regé-Jean Page lead the cast of the new period drama coming to Netflix in 2020.
+As Daphne Bridgerton and Simon Basset, Phoebe Dynevor and Regé-Jean Page lead the cast of the new period drama coming to Netflix December 25, 2020.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.